Methodology

 Validation

-School census data provides an independent out-of-sample validation for ages 0-15.
+Independent out-of-sample validation.
+DfE School Census data, which the model never trained on, provides an independent check for ages 0-15.
 School validation MAE: 2.36pp across 121 areas with 10 years of annual data.

 Uncertainty quantification

 1,000 Monte Carlo simulations with stochastic perturbation (sigma = 0.02) generate 80% and 95% confidence intervals for all projections.
-This captures the range of plausible outcomes, not a single point estimate.
+This captures the range of plausible outcomes within the Hamilton-Perry method, not a single point estimate.

 Known limitations